xyegithub/myBlog/source/_posts/Arch-Linux.md

 Set `popup` only press `alt`.
 Use `ctrl` will cause a problem that translate when copy.
 Especially when copy a web link.

+To enable run `goldendict` in background, pick `Enable system try icon` and `Start to system try`.
+Otherwise, the gui of `goldendict` will open even if it is executed by `goldendict &`.

 ## Tmux

 When install `tmux`, some error maybe occur.